 This unique walker launches balls with a push of a button, then toddlers chase after the balls and roll over them to reload the chute.
 It encourages gross motor skills and teaches a lesson in cause and effect, but kids just know they’re having fun.
 This kind of motivation will have your tot cruisin’ in no time!

 These musical baby toys will keep your mini maestro occupied for hours on end.

 Your musician-in-training will love learning notes, instramental sounds, and songs, thanks to the LeapFrog Learn and Groove Musical Table.
 It includes tons of interactive elements like a keyboard, storybook, and buttons for hours of educational play.
 “Love this toy for my 6-month-old,” one reviewer says.
 “He’s now 8 months and still plays with the toy.
 I also love that you can go back and forth between music and alphabet/numbers.
 Baby can yank and pull up without the table moving.”

 This multifunctional toy encourages kids to explore music while developing hand-eye coordination.
 Its bright colors capture attention and different ways to play keep it there.
 The three bright balls can be tapped onto the xylophone for a tinkling serenade, or the instrument can be be removed from its base for kiddos to make up their own tunes.
 This award-winning wooden toy has a nostalgic look to it, too.

 Sensory Board Books

-This colorful book is full of traceable cut outs of shapes your little one is learning to recognize.
+This colorful book is full of traceable cut-outs of shapes your little one is learning to recognize.
 Combined with bright hues, adorable illustrations, and raised, touchable shapes, young kiddos will love learning about the colors of the world.